Places to visit in the Cotswolds – a guide to the towns and villages

-A small town packed with historic significance, including being the home of the first king of England.
+Malmesbury is a small town packed with historic significance, including being the home of the first king of England.
 The part-ruined Abbey is still a grand building that sits at the heart of the town.
 The centre sits on a hill and is surrounded on all sides by the River Avon, which is well worth a walk around when the weather is good.
 The Abbey House Gardens are a magical experience to explore in summer.
 Oh and it's home to Cotswold Poster Co!

 A sleepy and picturesque village with some lovely old Cotswold stone buildings.
 It’s probably most famous for the Common that sits on the plateau above the surrounding valleys (see our design to the left).
 This land features free-roaming cows, a golf course, and plenty of space for people to walk or run around whilst taking in the views.

 Moreton-in-Marsh came to prominence in the thirteenth century as a market town and there still is a busy weekly market today with about 200 stalls attracting many visitors and tourists.
 There are many 17th and 18th Century buildings lining the High Street.
 Standing in the centre is the grand Redesdale Hall, which was built in 1887 and now often hosts craft and antiques fairs.